 Playa del Ingles, on the south coast of Gran Canaria beside Maspalomas dunes (just visible far right) and close to other beach resorts such as San Agustin, Maspalomas and Sonnenland.

 Gran Canaria beaches

 The island has 150 beaches (30 of them naturist or nudist) adding up to 60 kilometres of appealing sand.

-- Playa de Amadores is a new, man-made white crescent of sand a few minutes stroll from Puerto Rico town, protected by artificial harbours and well supplied with facilities off the adjacent promenade.
+• Playa de Amadores is a man-made crescent of sand a few minutes stroll from Puerto Rico town, protected by artificial reefs and well supplied with facilities off the adjacent promenade.
 Music and ball games are not permitted here.
 Puerto Rico is known for its water sports and boat trips.

-- Puerto de Mogan is a delightful little beach, well protected from both wind and waves and next to an excellent yacht harbour and one of the prettiest towns on the island, Pueblo de Mogan, with its bougainvillea garlanded arches and calm, pedestrianised centre.
+• Puerto de Mogan has a delightful little beach, well protected from both wind and waves and next to an excellent yacht harbour and one of the prettiest towns on the island, Pueblo de Mogan, with its bougainvillea garlanded arches and calm, pedestrianised centre.